Things to do in Devon in May and half term 2026

 This is one of our favourite free events in Devon.
 Dartmouth has a rhythm of its own for this three day music festival with indoor and outdoor venues across the town.

-Magical Unicorn Festival at Pennywell Farm – 17 May to 1 June 2025
+Magical Unicorn Festival at Pennywell Farm – 16 to 31 May 2026

 Got a unicorn fan in your house?
 This event is for you!